``` ```

 Academic Surgery

 I worked my way from assistant professor to full professor of orthopaedic spine surgery at UCSF, practicing and teaching at the San Francisco VA Health Center.
-The technical instincts didn't disappear—they found new applications.
+The technical instincts didn't disappear, they found new applications.
 Virtual surgical planning (US9601030B2, 2017).
 Adult stem cell therapies (US10994050B2, 2021).
 Trabecular bone lattice design for advanced orthopaedic implants and next-generation anisotropic heat exchangers (US11717418B2, 2023).
 A decade of teaching residents, watching how they learn, understanding where traditional education fails them.
+This is when I began a 3D printing program for education and co-founded a company to help deliver orthopaedic innovation globally.

 The Realization